Linstancy/Traffic-Sign-Classifier/README.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the third, fourth and fifth code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the histogram of labels in the training, validation and test set individually and also in the overall dataset.
-Different traffic signs occur in different frequencies and in real world, this may be the case since some traffic signs are displayed more than the other in any given city or country.
+One image per class is displayed as well as four bar charts showing how the histogram of labels in the training, validation and test set individually and also in the overall dataset.
+Different traffic signs occur at different frequencies and in real world, this is mostly the case since some traffic signs are displayed more than the other in any given city or country.
 This prior distribution of labels is unchanged while training the network owing to the fact that we want our neural network to know this real-world distribution and learn to classify more frequent traffic signs better than the others.

+Here are the bar charts:

 ![alt text][image1]